mrlt8/docker-wyze-bridge/README.md

 ### Build from source

-If you would like to build the container from source, you will need to edit your `docker-compose.yml` to use the arm libraries.
-To do so, edit your `docker-compose.yml` and remove or comment out the line `image: mrlt8/wyze-bridge:latest` and add or uncomment the following three lines:
+If you would like to build the container from source, you will need to edit your `docker-compose.yml` to use the arm libraries by removing or commenting out the line `image: mrlt8/wyze-bridge:latest` and add or uncomment the following three lines:

 ```YAML
 build: